Les Maisons Brûlées is an estate founded by Michel Augé -a former head of one of the first biodynamic cooperatives in France- and his wife Beatrice.

 This land totals 8 h, with 1 h being rented to a young guy.

 The idea is very simple: Balou killed a baby chevreuil during the summer, so in theory they should be scared of her.
+By smelling her hair, they will stay away from the vines.

 Obviously, it wouldn't be fair to not show you what Balou looks like.